 Developing Angular web apps with TypeScript

 Yakov Fain (Farata Systems)

-Join expert web development trainer and consultant Yakov Fain to learn best practices for building end-to-end applications with the latest version of the Angular.
-Along the way, you’ll also get familiarized with a TypeScript development environment to ensure you make the most of the new features of the framework.
+Join expert web development trainer and consultant Yakov Fain to learn best practices for building end-to-end applications with the latest version of Angular.
+Along the way, you’ll also familiarize yourself with a TypeScript development environment to ensure you make the most of the new features of the framework.

 A complete introduction to React

 Alex Banks (Moon Highway), Eve Porcello (Moon Highway)

 GraphQL, a query language for your APIs, can make data fetching simpler and more declarative.
 There’s a lot of hype around the technology, but how do you actually use GraphQL to make your life easier as a developer?
 Join Alex Banks and Eve Porcello to learn GraphQL from the ground up.
 You'll explore graph diagrams, GraphQL’s type system, tools like Apollo and Graphcool, and more.

 Tim Kadlec (Independent), Gareth Hughes (Akamai), Michael Gooding (Akamai)